 - You must have been assigned to our department as a Work Study student by the Financial Aid Office, or hired by one of our faculty and approved by the Biology Chair.

 - Students must be currently registered as a full-time student (12 hours minimum) at SUNY Geneseo in order to be eligible.

 - Students may not work over 20 hours biweekly.

 - It will be a minimum of four weeks before you receive your first paycheck.
 Paystubs (direct deposit) may be picked up in the Biology Office, ISC332.
-We strongly encourage direct deposit which may be completed by going to the Payroll Office, Doty Hall 318.
+We strongly encourage direct deposit may be completed by going to the Payroll Office, Doty Hall 318.
 You must complete a reactivation form for any subsequent semesters that you work.
 Actual live paychecks must be picked up in Payroll, Doty Hall 318 and you must show your ID card.

 Work Study students are assigned to faculty/staff in the Fall semester.
 Late applications to the Financial Aid Office will delay your assignment and start date with us.
 Work Study assignments within our department vary and may include washing glassware, watering plants, copying, filing, etc. Returning work study students generally are reassigned to their previous supervisor unless they are on sabbatical, etc.